walles/test-status/README.md

 ## Gotchyas

-* Atom uses <code>PATH</code> from where it was launched.
-Use <code>atom</code> from the console for maximum sanity, as Atom from the icon pulls the PATH from whatever launchctl is setup from.
+* Atom uses `PATH` from where it was launched.
+Use `atom` from the console for maximum sanity, as Atom from the icon pulls the PATH from whatever launchctl is setup from.

 ## Support